UBC-CIC/electron-repulsion/README.md

 CDK determines the AWS environment it manipulates through all the normal means.
-Typically this will be through environment variables like `AWS_PROFILE`, `AWS_REGION`, `AWS_ACCESS_KEY_ID`, etc. (This is exactly how how `aws-cli` works, so we will not go into any more detail here, except to say that you should be able to confirm access in your current shell with `aws sts get-caller-identity`.)
+Typically this will be through environment variables like `AWS_PROFILE`, `AWS_REGION`, `AWS_ACCESS_KEY_ID`, etc. (This is exactly how how `aws-cli` works, so we will not go into much more detail here, except to say that you should be able to confirm access in your current shell with `aws sts get-caller-identity`.
+It is enough to set `AWS_PROFILE` and `AWS_REGION` in the shell.)

 CDK groups deployable things in named "stacks."
 We have the following stacks (in dependency order):